Elanabs/docs/integrations/cmake/cmake_multi_generator.rst

 The ``CMAKE_BUILD_TYPE`` default, if not specified is ``Debug``.

-With the regular conan ``cmake`` generator, only 1 configuration at a time can be managed.
+With the regular Conan ``cmake`` generator, only a single configuration can be managed at a time.
 Then, it is a universal, homogeneous solution for all environments.
 This is the recommended way, using the regular ``cmake`` generator, and just go to the command line and switch among configurations: